 Your opt-in conversion rate (defined as paid search visitors who opt-in with their email address in exchange for your gift) will be high if the item you are offering connects with the visitor (it has appeal) and it is perceived as providing value.
 Depending on the niche market you are serving, opt-in conversion rates may range on average from 6% to 65%.

 Why the extreme range?
 Because giving away a free item isn’t as alluring as it was years ago.
 People are a little more weary about giving their email addresses even for free information.
 You have to sell them on the value of your content and build credibility in how you will handle their email address (or other personal information).
 This can be achieved through stating testimonials, presenting privacy policies, and even in the words and phrases you use in your sales copy.

 The second step is to add the email address to an autoresponder series that delivers the free information over a few days or weeks.
 The ideal situation is to offer a special report relating to your customer’s problem that is immediately available for download but is also broken into segments and sent out via autoresponder.
 In this scenario, you’re able to leverage your content for dual purposes.

-The key is to stop thinking linear and start thinking about how to begin any form of a relationship with your visitors.
+The key is to stop thinking linearly and start thinking about how to begin any form of relationship with your visitors.
 If you have a great product, priced favorably then your greatest barrier to sales is getting a visitor to commit to the relationship.

-Sometimes, the “lead” objective like producing immediate sales doesn’t produce the outcome – instead it needs a partner for the two step.
-With the two-step process, the lead is the email opt-in and the sale, the follow-up.
+Sometimes, the “lead” objective like producing immediate sales doesn’t produce the outcome – instead, it needs a partner for the two steps.
+With the two-step process, the lead is the email opt-in, and the sale is the follow-up.
 The end result is sales from paid search but in an unconventional way; kind of like starting this article confessing “I can’t dance”.